OWASP/CheatSheetSeries/cheatsheets_draft/Multifactor_Authentication_Cheat_Sheet.md

 It should be emphasised that while requiring multiple examples of a single factor (such as needing both a password and a PIN) **does not constitute MFA**, although it may provide some security benefits over a simple password.

+Additionally, while the following sections discuss the disadvantage and weaknesses of various different types of MFA, in many cases these are only relevant against targeted attacks. **Any MFA is better than no MFA**.

 # Advantages

 The most common way that user accounts get compromised on applications is through weak, re-used or stolen passwords.
 Despite any technical security controls implemented on the application, users are liable to choose weak passwords, or to use the same password on different applications.
 As developers or system administrators, it should be assumed that users' passwords will be compromised as some point, and the system should be designed in order to defend against this.